brikis98/yevgeniy-brikman-homepage/_posts/2023-12-18-old-mans-war.md

 - Fun premise: the Colonial Defense Forces (CDF) apparently has technology that can reverse aging, so as people get older, more and more of them choose to join the CDF.
 It's a chance to be young again, but at the cost of having to join the military.
 As a result, the wars are being fought by old geezers in young bodies.
 The book makes great use of this premise.

-- The sci fi tech was fun: the way they reverse aging, the enhanced bodies, nanotechnology, the BrainPal, space elevators, skip drives, futuristic guns (MP-35), etc.
+- The sci-fi tech was fun: the way they reverse aging, the enhanced bodies, nanotechnology, the BrainPal, space elevators, skip drives, futuristic guns (MP-35), etc.

 - Good world building.
 The CDF is fascinating, as are the alien races we come across.